-Robert K Lane

-OLLECTORS of the postmarks made on railway post offices (RPO) and transportation post offices (TPO) usually like to know which railway or ship carried the mail they collect.
+Robert K Lane OLLECTORS of the postmarks made on railway post offices (RPO) and transportation post offices (TPO) usually like to know which railway or ship carried the mail they collect.
 Normally, the carrier is readily and commonly known.
 The most important tool is the postmark itself.
 The example in Figure 1 shows the endpoints of the RPO run.
 The cancellation is "BRANDON & ESTEVAN R.P.O. / No.2", train number 137, used on 9 March 1928.
-In this case, only the CPR operated on the ${\rm F}$ Brandon and Estevan line, so the case is closed.
-There are casituations, however, where some digging is necessary.
-Other tools used by RPO collectors include railway maps and timetables, and numerous books and articles produced by others.
+In this case, only the CPR operated on the Brandon and Estevan line, so the case is closed.
+There are situations, however, where some digging is necessary.
+Other tools used by RPO collectors include railway maps and timetables, and the state of the case is closed.